ably/asset-tracking-backend-demo/README.md

 - resource restrict each key to only be able to access channels (not queues)
 - consider enabling [revocable tokens](https://ably.com/docs/core-features/authentication#token-revocation)

+See [Ably Token](#ably-token) for details of the capabilities given to tokens signed by this service with these keys.

 ## Deployment

 The following command builds the functions and pushes them out to Firebase: